crazy-max/diun/README.md

 ## About

-**Diun** :bell: is a CLI application written in [Go](https://golang.org/) to receive notifications :inbox_tray: when a Docker :whale: image is updated on a Docker registry.
-With Go, this app can be used across many platforms :game_die: and architectures.
+**Diun** is a CLI application written in [Go](https://golang.org/) to receive notifications when a Docker image is updated on a Docker registry.
+With Go, this app can be used across many platforms and architectures.
 This support includes Linux, FreeBSD, macOS and Windows on architectures like amd64, i386, ARM and others.

 ![](.res/notif-slack.png)